How to Make Your Own Sangria: Recipe and Tips Included

-Sangria is a party in a pitcher—wine, spirits and fruit make a summery cocktail that's as easy to mix!
+Sangria is a party in a pitcher—wine, spirits and fruit make a cocktail that's so easy to mix!
 Here's our Test Kitchen's take on how to create your own sangria recipe.

 - Stick with fruits that won’t get mushy.
 If you want to use melon balls, berries or apples, add them just before serving.